 To generate a Bible Word Study Guide from a text:

 - Right-click the word.

-- Ensure the lemma is is selected in the context menu.
+- Ensure the lemma is selected in the left side of the Context Menu.

 Note: You can generate Bible Word Study reports from any morphologically-tagged original-language text, or from an English translation that includes a reverse-interlinear.

 Another way to access a Bible Word Study Guide from a passage you're studying is with the Selection Menu.
 All you need to do is drag across a word to select it, then click Study from the menu that pops up.